Lcbx/BytecodeLang/README.md

 ### Why c++ and Python?
 A language is supposed to be fast and efficient, but all software should be as simple and readable as can be.
 I chose c++ for the vm for its performance, readability (less verbose than c) and access to the standard libray : i don't want to start from the ground up (implementing strings, dictionnaries, etc) because the code would probably be less efficient and a source of potential bugs.
 However, since i intend programs to be shipped as bundles of bytecode, the compiler does not have to be that performant.
-I chose Python because it is an experimentation-friendly, high-level language that i love.
+I chose Python because it is an experimentation-friendly, high-level language that i <3.

 ## Where is it going ?
 The eventual goal is to make a class-based, duck-typed, heavily python-inspired language (syntactically meaningfull indentation, native lists and dictionnaries, range-based for) with manual memory management.
 It would be similar in principle and implementation but hopefully simpler and less verbose than [munificient's wren](https://github.com/wren-lang/wren) (from whom i borrow quite heavily otherwise).
 I can't see why new languages keep those redondant, clutter-inducing curly braces.

-Ex:
+ ### Example (not actual state of language)
 ``` CoffeeScript
 class Bird
     # members are not defined in constructor. no static fields :